bohdanbulakh/SelfAssessment/Skills/Databases.md

 ## Databases

 - Theory and concepts
-  - Data types
+  - Data types: 🖐️ used
   - Performance tuning
-  - Migrations
+  - Migrations: 🖐️ used
   - Schema versioning
   - Backup and recovery
   - Database scalability